Earth's Magnetic Field

 Mystery #2—Psychiatric Disorders

-The Scream Now let’s turn to the second mystery, psychiatric disorders like depression, anxiety, and schizophrenia.
+Now let’s turn to the second mystery, psychiatric disorders like depression, anxiety, and schizophrenia.
 With all the research that has been done, and all the drugs that are available, we really don’t understand what’s going on with these disorders.
-There may be some kind of chemical imbalance in the brain; but what causes the chemical imbalance?
 Why does one identical twin develop schizophrenia, but 50% of the time the other doesn’t?
 Clearly there are some unknown environmental factors that interact with a genetic predisposition.

 One obstacle to understanding psychiatric disorders is that we don’t have a good animal model.
 While we can assume that a listless, apathetic animal is depressed, and a tentative, fearful animal is anxious, the connection between these basic animal responses and human psychiatric disorders is tenuous.
 An animal model of bipolar disorder or schizophrenia is even more difficult to imagine.
 As with the magnetic sense, we’re basically clueless about mental illness.
 Psychiatric disorders are mystery #2.